NohimJ/Weather-ETL-pipeline-/README.md

 # 🌦️ Weather ETL Pipeline with Airflow, Docker & PostgreSQL

 This project implements a production-style ETL pipeline that takes in real-time weather data from WeatherAPI.com, transforms it, then stores it in a PostgreSQL database using Apache Airflow.
-The entire system is containerized using Docker and orchestrated via the Astro runtime.
+The entire system is containerized using Docker and orchestrated via the Astro CLI command interface.

-This project is designed to demonstrate data engineering skills including ETL design, workflow orchestration, containerization, and database integration that are applicable to areas in Quantitative Finance and Data S
+This project is designed to demonstrate data engineering skills including ETL design, workflow orchestration, containerization, and database integration that are applicable to areas in Quantitative Finance and Data Science

 ---